Azure/azure-sdk/docs/java/introduction.md

 }
 ```

-{% include note.html content="Third-party reusable libraries shouldn't change behavior without an explicit decision by the developer.
-When developing libraries that are based on the Azure SDK, lock the library to a specific service version to avoid changes in behavior." %}

 #### Service Methods

 Service methods are the methods on the client that invoke operations on the service.

-{% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all getters and setters that are not service methods.
+{% include requirement/MUST id="java-service-client-method-naming" %} use standard JavaBean naming prefixes for all methods that are not service methods.

 {% include requirement/MUSTNOT id="java-async-suffix" %} use the suffix `Async` in methods that do operations asynchronously.
 Let the fact the user has an instance of an 'async client' provide this context.